Neopuyo/NeopuyoToken/documentation/tokenizerDocumentation.md

 - Launched in 2015, it has become one of the most popular and widely used blockchain platforms.

+- 1 ETH = 10^18 Wei, Wei is used as the smallest quantity of Ether to handle.

 🔻 **[ERC-20](https://academy.binance.com/en/articles/an-introduction-to-erc-20-tokens) & [BEP-20](https://academy.binance.com/en/glossary/bep-20) Tokens**
 <br/>